-Recognising the importance of creating a positive environment, where early career researchers can advocate for change within the field of acoustics, we also have representation from UKAN+ early career members from the University of Salford, UWE Bristol, the University of Bristol and the University of Surrey.
+Recognising the importance of creating a positive environment, where early career researchers can advocate for change within the field of acoustics, we also have representation from UKAN+ early career members from the University of Salford, University College London, the University of Warwick and the University of Surrey.

 The team form the UKAN+ investigators and determine the vision to steer the networks current operations and future developments, offering sound strategic, ethical and financial guidance.